-TRICARE Prime beneficiaries need to know about both referrals and authorizations.
-If you are using TRICARE Standard or Extra, you don't typically need a referral for routine or specialty care, but there are some instances when you do need to get prior authorization so you don't have to pay for services.
+Tricare Prime beneficiaries need to know about both referrals and authorizations.
+If you are using Tricare Select, you don't typically need a referral for routine or specialty care, but there are some instances when you do need to get prior authorization so you don't have to pay for services.

 First, let's review some terms: